LS6-Events/astra/README.md

 * Functions in the `main` package
 * Anywhere that utilises the `gin.Context` type
 * Functions from inline functions (_but it has to be set inside the function where you specify your routes_)

+There is more information in the [how it works documentation](./docs/how-it-works.md)

 ### Upcoming features
 * Allow custom status codes nested inside packages (here we only allow for preset constants (i.e. 200), or the `http.Status*` constants)